hits-ccc/MAOC/README.md

 | `qml` | 0.4.0.27 | https://www.qmlcode.org/index.html |
 | `natsort` | 8.3.1 | https://natsort.readthedocs.io/en/stable/index.html |

-Please see the collapsed section below for more information on how to use the codes from the MAOC_mol_rep package, or refer to the package's pypi documentation ([MAOC_mol_rep](https://pypi.org/project/MAOC-mol-rep/0.0.2/))
+Please see the collapsed section below for more information on how to use the codes from the maoc-support-functions package, or refer to the package's pypi documentation ([MAOC_mol_rep]([https://pypi.org/project/MAOC-mol-rep/0.0.2/](https://pypi.org/project/maoc-support-functions/)))

 <details>
 <summary>How to use Full_MAOC </summary>